A Framework for Safe Probabilistic Invariance Verification of Stochastic Dynamical Systems: Examples

 Regardless of the values of $\sigma$, the lower bounds obtained from \textbf{SDP5} and \textbf{SDP6} are zero.
 Meanwhile, the upper bounds of the liveness probabilities, computed by solving \textbf{SDP7}, vary for these two values of $\sigma$.
-It is observed that as $\sigma$ increases, the upper bounds decrease and approach the one obtained from Monte Carlo methods.
+It is observed that as the degree $d$ of polynomials used for computations increases, the upper bounds decrease and approach the one obtained from Monte Carlo methods.